-Here are 5 more reasons small businesses are moving to the cloud.
+Here are five more reasons small businesses are moving to the Cloud:

-The first and perhaps most obvious additional benefit of moving to the cloud after security is the cost savings that go along with it.
-When business tools and technology are being hosted in the cloud, it eliminates the expense associated with physically storing and maintaining the resources that power that technology.
+The first and perhaps most obvious benefit of moving to the Cloud after security is cost savings.
+When business tools and technology are being hosted in the Cloud, it eliminates the expense associated with physically storing and maintaining the resources that power that technology.

-First, there’s the cost of the hardware itself of $1270 for a mid-range Dell business workstation and updated every four years which is $26/month.
-Then there’s the ongoing cost of keeping an IT team either employed or contracted in order to make sure you’re covered should you need any help with your hardware.
-These monthly costs typically average over $70/user and much higher with your own server in the network.
-On premises computing and support easily exceed $100/user per month.
-Whether you’re thinking of using the cloud for your business phone system, data storage, backup, disaster recovery, or practically anything else, chances are there are at least some cost savings to be had by utilizing the cloud.
+First, there’s the cost of the hardware itself.
+A mid-range Dell business workstation is approximately $1270, which is usually updated every four years.
+Then there’s the ongoing cost of keeping an IT team employed or contracted to make sure you’re covered in the event you need any help with your hardware.
+These monthly costs typically average over $70/user and can be much higher with your own server in the network.
+On-premises computing and support easily exceed $100/user per month.
+Whether you’re thinking of using the cloud for your business phone system, data storage, backup, disaster recovery, or practically anything else, chances are there are at least some cost savings to be had by utilizing the Cloud.

-Another big advantage cloud has over on-site technology is the ability to scale quickly and easily.
+Another big advantage the Cloud has over on-site technology is the ability to scale quickly and easily.
 For example, if you were to try and store all of your business data on servers located at your place of business, you would need to buy new servers every time you wanted to expand your storage capacities.
-With cloud storage, however, you can simply purchase more resources in the cloud as you need them.
+With Cloud storage, however, you can simply purchase more resources in the Cloud as you need them.
 You can also scale back when necessary, too, meaning less money wasted on resources you don’t need.

-The same is true with other services like cloud phone systems.
-With a cloud phone system, you can use a softphone app to make and receive calls on your mobile device as if you’re using your office phone.
-You’ll appear to have your same office number, and you’ll have access to much the same features as you would with the phone in your office.
+The same is true with other services like Cloud phone systems.
+With a Cloud phone system, you can use a softphone app to make and receive calls on your mobile device as if you’re using your office phone.
+You’ll appear to have your same office number, and you’ll have access to much of the same features as you would with the physical phone in your office.

-In addition to having access to data and business tools at all times with cloud-based technology, the cloud also allows multiple people to access the same data and tools and collaborate in real-time.
-For example, when you save a document to the cloud, every person with access to it can see it as it is in real time.
-In other words, the cloud eliminates the need to go back and forth making sure everyone has the same
+In addition to having access to data and business tools at all times with Cloud-based technology, the Cloud also allows multiple people to access the same data and tools and collaborate in real-time.
+For example, when you save a document to the Cloud, every person with access to it can see it in real time.
+In other words, this eliminates the need to go back and forth ensuring everyone has the same version.

-Again, the same is also true of a cloud phone system.
-Many cloud phone systems include status indicators, chat, and more that allow team members within a business or organization to better collaborate in real-time.version of a document.
+Again, this is also true of a Cloud phone system.
+Many include status indicators, chat, and other features that allow team members within a business or organization to better collaborate in real-time.

 Cloud services also offer the unique benefit of having added support on standby.
-Because the technology itself doesn’t live at your place of business, the maintenance and support don’t fall to your IT staff.
-Instead, if there’s an issue with a cloud-based tool, all you usually have to do is report it to the service provider’s technical support and they’ll take it from there
+Because the technology itself doesn’t live at your place of business, the maintenance and support do not fall to your IT staff.
+Instead, if there is an issue with a Cloud-based tool, all you have to do is report it to the service provider’s technical support and they are able to take it from there to resolve.

-That’s a huge advantage to small businesses who don’t like the idea of purchasing, maintaining, and fixing servers for something like a phone system, file storage, web hosting, or anything else for that matter.
+This is a huge advantage to small businesses who don’t like the idea of purchasing, maintaining, and fixing servers on their own for file storage, web hosting, phone systems, or anything else.